Table of Contents Case Stages After an Accident or Injury - Choose Topic:

 To find the entire value of your compensation claim, you will need to know important information.
 You and your attorney will need extensive information from your doctor.
 Some of this relevant information includes your maximum medical improvement (MMI) information, and if you will incur future medical costs to manage your injury.

 You should never consider settling your case before a complete investigation and information gathering is complete.
-On average, it can take up to six (6) weeks for the law firm to get a majority of the relevant information from the various sources.
-It will take longer if the party sending the information was delays or if interviews of witnesses cannot be scheduled quickly.
+On average, it can take up to six (6) weeks for the law firm to get a majority of the relevant information from various sources.
+It will take longer if the party sending the information was delayed, or if interviews of accident witnesses cannot be scheduled quickly.

 If your medical care exceeds this time, which it often does with serious injuries, you should not even consider settling the case until you have reached MMI, and your doctor has released you.
 This can take several months.
 It is vital that you know the medical outcome of your injury so that you can negotiate a full and fair settlement.